 -

-Yes.
-The maximum credit available is equal to 15% of the current year's research credit.
-The allowable credit is the lesser of (1) 15% of the current year research credit or, (2) the current year research credit remaining after subtracting the amount of current year credit used to offset tax.
+The maximum refundable portion of the credit is computed by multiplying the current year's research credit by 25%.
+The refundable portion is the lesser of 1) the current year research credit remaining after subtracting the amount of current year credit used to offset tax, or 2) 25% of the current year research credit.

 -